mcdomx/project1/README.md

 Test user comments were posted to zipcode 02138 for demonstration and testing purposes.

-A jinja2 filter was created to displpay the epoch time in user readable format.
+A jinja2 filter was created to display the epoch time in user readable format.

+###Running the application
+The application can be run by starting flask from the root project directory ("flask run") and then navigating to the link that flask returns after issuing the run command.

+If the application is not run from my environment, the following commands are necessary to setup necessary environment variables: export DATABASE_URL=postgres://vgltksvpsmnavf:5824aaa0eb811eb3aafefbdce73bd490e76ef577231e1b3632c23d64503f7539@ec2-107-20-193-202.compute-1.amazonaws.com:5432/d6avrg1hsn8aje export FLASK_APP=application.py export FLASK_DEBUG=1

 ###Registration
 The registration process is initiated with a link from the index page.
 Once the user enters appropriate registration information, a confirmation message is presented to the user and the user is forced to login with their new credentials.
 No "forgot password" process was implemented.
 Successful registration updates the user table in the database with the new user and respective user data.